gseg-ethz/F2S3_pc_deformation_monitoring/docs/installation_ubuntu2004.md

 ```

 ## Virtual environment
-We tested both anaconda and pip based installations.
-In the following we present the steps based on pip.
+We tested both anaconda and venv based installations.
+In the following we present the steps based on venv and pip.

 ```shell
 sudo apt install python3.8-venv